-Below is a breakdown of the different life insurance age limits for term life, whole life, final expense, and universal life products.
+Below is a breakdown of the different life insurance age limits for term life, whole life, final expense, guaranteed acceptance, and universal life products.

 Final Expense Insurance Age Limit